Macro Beauty for Makeup, Cosmetics and Skincare Photography: Preparation & Camera Settings

 In Education, Makeup, Photography

-In my first article on Macro Beauty I shared my gear, lenses and studio tools, and today I’d like to talk about the capture itself.
+In my first article on Macro Beauty I shared what gear, lenses and studio tools I use, and today I’d like to talk about the capture itself.

-I mentioned briefly in that article that I had attempted to shoot Macro Beauty before, but I’d never been satisfied with the results until a tipping point – one successful shoot – and now looking back at my previous unsuccessful attempts I can round up a few elements that I think I finally figured out and they caused the positive change.
+I mentioned briefly that I had attempted to shoot Macro Beauty before, but I’d never been satisfied with the results until the tipping point – one successful shoot – and now looking back at my previous unsuccessful attempts I can round up a few elements that I think caused the positive change.

-If you are interested in shooting Macro Beauty, I hope my notes will help you save time taking care of all of the elements that I find important and focus on the capture.
+If you are interested in shooting Macro Beauty images, I hope my notes will help you save time taking care of all of the elements that I find important and focus on the capture.

-While I’ve always said this was a very important part of a successful photo shoot, for Macro Beauty it’s even more so and the selection criteria are slightly more sophisticated than those of an ordinary beauty shoot where you would be looking for just a beautiful bone structure, harmonious facial proportions and a flawless skin complexion.
+While I’ve always said your choice of model was a very important part of a successful photo shoot, for Macro Beauty it’s even more so.
+The selection criteria are slightly more sophisticated than those of an ordinary beauty shoot where you would be looking for just harmonious facial proportions, a beautiful bone structure, and a nice skin complexion.

 When it comes to shooting eye makeup, you may want to pay attention as to how “tall” the model’s upper eyelid is.
-Will it allow the Makeup Artist to apply the envisioned makeup and you to photograph it well?
+Will the “landscape” allow the Makeup Artist to apply the envisioned makeup and you to photograph it well?

-If, for example, you’re shooting various eyeliner designs and your model’s upper eyelid is heavy, you and your Makeup Artist may have a hard time finding the right angle to create flattering images that will capture the entire designs fully visible.
+If, for example, you’re shooting various eyeliner designs and your model’s upper eyelid is heavy, you and your Makeup Artist may have a hard time finding the right angle to create flattering images that will fully capture the entire design as envisioned.

-But I guess, this also depends on the personal visual preferences.
-I absolutely love bright blue, green or hazel eyes with a dark rim.
+But this, of course, depends on your personal visual preferences.
+I love bright blue, green, or hazel eyes with a darker rim.

 2. How Your Makeup Artist Prepares Your Model For You

-The flawless makeup application with minimal product on the skin is the best approach for this type of images.
-Foundation and/or powder melted by the warmth of the skin gathers in the tiniest skin creases and fine lines, which becomes visible in extreme closeup shots and you may easily overlook it as you shoot.
+A flawless makeup application with the minimal product on the skin is the best approach for this type of imagery.
+Foundation and/or powder melted by the warmth of the skin gathers in the pores, tiniest skin creases, and fine lines, which becomes visible in extreme closeup shots and you may easily overlook it as you shoot.

-This requires extra post-production time while it can be totally avoided.
+This requires extra post-production time while it can be totally avoided if the makeup artist is aware of those consequences and chooses the right products for the shoot.

-If you are shooting eye makeup or, for example, different types of false eyelashes for a client, you definitely want to make sure your model arrives with freshly groomed eye brows.
-It is your responsibility to request that from the agency, or mention it in the email when sending out the Call Sheet to the team.
+If you are shooting eye makeup or, for example, different types of false eyelashes for a client, you definitely want to make sure your model arrives to the shoot with freshly groomed eyebrows.
+It is your responsibility to request that from her agency or mention it in the email when sending out the Call Sheet to the team.

 If, for whatever reason, the model shows up with lots of dark hair stumps under her brows, the situation can still be saved by an experienced and well-prepared Makeup Artist, so share this article written by my dear friend Mikala Jean Vandenbroucke with your MUA: Makeup Tips: Prepping Model’s Face for a Beauty Shoot.